-Thin gauge plastics thermoforming is a conversion process where roll fed plastic sheet is heated to a pliable temperature, formed to a specific shape in a thermoform tool via vacuum, air, and pressure; then, die cut to create rigid plastic packaging, like clamshells, blisters, and trays (medical trays, insert trays, dunnage trays).
+Thin gauge plastics thermoforming is a conversion process where roll fed plastic sheet is heated to a pliable temperature, formed to a specific shape in a thermoform tool via vacuum, air, and pressure; then, die cut to create rigid plastic packaging, like clamshells, blisters, and trays.
 The thermoformed packages are then stripped from the plastic web, stacked, checked for quality, and packed for shipment to the customer.

 Thermoformed dunnage trays offer assembly, work-in-process, and shipping solutions for industrial, automotive, electronic, and healthcare OEMs and their supply chain partners.

-Medical tray packaging protects and maintains device safety and cleanliness.
+Medical packaging protects products and maintains device safety and effectiveness.

 100% post-consumer RPET (varying concentrations of post-consumer content available), post-industrial RPET, APET/PETE, PETG, RPETG, anti-stat/ESD materials, PVC, PS, ABS, PP, PE, HIPS, RHIPS, HDPE, RHDPE, LDPE, FDA certified materials, medical grade materials, bio-based and compostable materials, freezer proof materials, flocked materials (custom color matching available); and, color matched virgin and reprocessed materials.